-Designed by local firm en-route-architecture-, the sunny, tiled outpost puts the baking process on display.
+Designed by local firm en-route-architecture-, the sunny, tiled outpost makes baking processes visible to customers.

 Katerina Kourkoula and Hannes Livers Gutberlet of en-route-architecture- (e-r-a-) suggest we meet at lunchtime and it’s immediately clear why.
 In the hour or so that we spend at Kora bakery, the latest project by the Athens-based pair, there is a near-constant stream of customers picking up sourdough loaves and fresh croissants from a COVID-safe serving window.
 “The typical neighborhood bakery creates a hub in Athens,” says Kourkoula “It’s still the place where everyone goes and knows each other, it’s still an important institution.”

 Kora, which means “crust” in Greek, opened just before Christmas and is located on the edge of the well-heeled central neighborhood of Kolonaki.
 The bakery greets the street with fresh-faced white tiles laid atop two sharp yellow columns.
 Behind these, a short terrace draws in peckish neighbors before a recessed glass facade where the crusty wares are given full prominence.

 “We wanted it to be kind of like a museum,” explains Maria Alafouzou, who began looking for a site for the bakery with her business partner, pastry chef Ianthis Michalaki, in 2019. e-r-a- were brought in early on in the process and became closely involved in the search.

 “I think we have a good eye, aesthetically, but we definitely went into this thinking [e-r-a-] would be translating our ideas into a space,” says Alafouzou.
 “We needed it to be functional, we needed our machinery to fit in, we needed a display that wouldn’t appear empty even as we started to sell out.”